zkemail/zk-email-verify/packages/docs/zkEmailOverview/zkEmailDocs.md

 ## **Usage**
 ## **@zk-email/helpers**

 The `@zk-email/helpers` package provides utility functions for generating proof inputs.

+The main helper files that are used in circom are `input-helpers.ts`, `shaHash.ts` `constants.ts`, and `binaryFormat.ts`

+constants.ts, binaryFormat and shaHash are all imported inside of the input-helpers.ts file.

+The **constants.ts** file exports the following constant values:

+- MAX_HEADER_PADDED_BYTES: Max allowed length of header

+- MAX_BODY_PADDED_BYTES: Max allowed length of body (varies depending on email length specific to your application)

+- CIRCOM_BIGINT_N:

+- CIRCOM_BIGINT_K:

+- CIRCOM_LEVELS

+- STRING_PRESELECTOR: The string that comes before the target string in the email.

+  ex: "This email was meant for @".
+What follows this is the username of the twitter account which we are trying to prove.

+The **binaryFormat.ts** file uses

+The **shaHash.ts** file

-The main function is 'generateCircuitInputs' which is found in the `input-helpers.ts` file:
+The main function used to generate proof inputs is 'generateCircuitInputs' which is found in the input-helpers.ts file:

 ```javascript
 import { generateCircuitInputs } from "@zk-email/helpers";